Graph Masked Autoencoders with Transformers: Experiments

-We further show that GMAE can be treated as a state-of-the-art self-supervised method by comparing it with popular self-supervised graph representation baselines under linear evaluation protocol, where we use a downstream SVM classifier to evaluate the quality of the learned graph embeddings.
+We show that GMAE has state-of-the-art performance as a vanilla self-supervised method for the graph classification task by comparing it with popular self-supervised graph representation baselines under the commonly used SVM evaluation protocol, where we use a downstream SVM classifier to conduct the graph classification task to evaluate the quality of the learned graph embeddings.